memfault/interrupt/_drafts/i2c-overview.md

 Notice how the second image has sharp, square pulses while the first image has rounded ones?
 This is your tell.
 Round pulses are an indications that your pull-ups are too weak.
-Your logic analyzer might decode them just find, but an I2C device may have trouble with them.
+Your logic analyzer might decode them just fine, but an I2C device may have trouble with them.

 I2C buses accumulate capacitances when traces are long and devices are